-Starting the design, prior to having the Project Partnership Agreements, will allow the projects to be completed two years earlier and provide additional flood protection to the Metro-East area sooner.
-The first Authorized Level Projects are scheduled to be awarded in November, less than six months after the execution of the Project Partnership Agreements.
+Starting the design, prior to having the Project Partnership Agreements, allows project construction two years earlier and will provide additional flood protection to the Metro-East area sooner.
+The first two Authorized Level Projects have been awarded and are in construction.